 Bachelor of Computer Science Curriculum

-The comprehensive curriculum for the computer science bachelor's degree program combines computer science major courses in diverse fields across campus, hands-on team projects, and requirements in the humanities and arts so you obtain the technical and personal skills you need to succeed in today’s global economy.
+The comprehensive curriculum for the degree in computer science combines computer science major courses in diverse fields across campus, hands-on team projects, and requirements in the humanities and arts so you obtain the technical and personal skills you need to succeed in today’s global economy.

 With innovative classes such as Mobile and Ubiquitous Computing, Data Mining, Software Engineering, Database Systems, and Artificial Intelligence for Interactive Media and Games, you have the flexibility to focus on cybersecurity, robotics, computational science, software design, and more.

 Whether it’s real-world work experience through a co-op or internship, earning a bachelor’s and master’s degrees in four or five years through the BS/MS program, or integrating your coursework with your extracurricular interests through Major and a Mission, there are many ways you can make the most out of your time at WPI.
 Earning a computer science bachelor's degree can open a variety of career opportunities in fields ranging from software engineering to cyber security.
 Curious about what types of careers a computer science major could land after graduation?
 Explore jobs for computer science degrees here.

 Get Hands-on Experience Through the Computer Science Major Qualifying Project